greenelab/deep-review/sections/02_intro.md

 refer to a change in technologies or environment that requires a business to be fundamentally reshaped [@url:http://www.intel.com/pressroom/archive/speeches/ag080998.htm].
-Here, we ought to identify whether deep learning was an innovation that would induce a strategic inflection point on the practice of biology or medicine.
-We considered this with an eye towards the concept of precision medicine.
+Here, we sought to identify whether deep learning was an innovation that would induce a strategic inflection point on the practice of biology or medicine.
+We structured the review with an eye towards the concept of precision medicine.

 There are numerous examples where deep learning has been applied to biological problems and produced somewhat improved results,